 Improving the decision-making process, by providing Earth Observation information, to reach a sustainable management of natural resources!

 Launched in March 2022, the second phase of GMES&Africa was initiated based on the experiences and lessons learned from the first phase, taking into account feedback from end users and key stakeholders.

 It will mainly build on the achievements and accomplishments of the first phase in terms of EO derived operational services in support of the sustainable management of natural resources, in compliance with the national policies and strategies of the North African countries.

-Optimization of the potential and process of continuous production of information in support of sustainable land and water management in the following areas: - ♦ The ongoing awareness of stakeholders and decision-makers - ♦ The coordinated and effective management of information and data - ♦ Ownership of the products, platforms, and services developed within the project framework - ♦ The integration of updated EO data and information in natural resources management processes and political planning strategies.
+- ♦ The ongoing awareness of stakeholders and decision-makers - The coordinated and effective management of information and data - Ownership of the products, platforms, and services developed within the project framework - The integration of updated EO data and information in natural resources management processes and political planning strategies.

 Training, information, and awareness are based on a concrete and evolving need.
 This results in the sustainable use of products and services arising from the project.
 Indeed, maintenance and updates are ongoing and will be ensured by the OSS.